Yoga for Piriformis Syndrome

 How long does it take to see results from yoga for piriformis syndrome?

-Can lifestyle changes enhance yoga piriformis syndrome relief?
+Can lifestyle changes improve yoga for piriformis syndrome results?

 Is it okay to do yoga for piriformis syndrome?